transistorfet/molten/README.md

 LLVM to generate IR which can be compiled to machine code.

 The goal of this project is to create a language with a focus on pragmatism.
-It is not a purely functional language, or a purely object oriented language, but it allows programming in either of those paradigms.
+It is not a purely functional language, as it has some side-effects, and it has a class-based object system with function and method overloading.

 Installing